alphaleonis/AlphaVSS/docs/articles/getting_started.md

 The easiest way to get started using AlphaVSS in a new project is to use the [AlphaVSS NuGet package](xref:AlphaVssNuGet).

 This will add a reference to the *AlphaVSS.Common* assembly which contains the interfaces and classes that your code should directly access.
-When building the project, two additional assemblies containing the actual implementation are copied to the output directory, namely *AlphaVSS.x86.dll* and *AlphaVSS.x64.dll*, containing the 32-bit and 64-bit code respectively.
+When building the project, one or more (depending on your target platform) additional assemblies containing the platform specific implementation are copied to the output directory.

-> [!IMPORTANT]
+These are namely *AlphaVSS.x86.dll* and *AlphaVSS.x64.dll*, containing the 32-bit and 64-bit code respectively.

-> The `AlphaVSS.x86.dll` and `AlphaVSS.x64.dll` assemblies must be deployed together with your application and reside in the same directory as `AlphaVSS.Common`.
+# Deploying

-> [!IMPORTANT]
+The `AlphaVSS.x86.dll` and `AlphaVSS.x64.dll` assemblies must be deployed together with your application.
+Their location is dependent on the target framework of your application.
+When deploying your application, ensure to include these in the same location relative to your application as they were put in when you built it, unless you also provide your own [`IVssAssemblyResolver`](xref:Alphaleonis.Win32.Vss.IVssAssemblyResolver) that locates these from somewhere else (see below).

-> Your application must be built using "Prefer 32-bit" **unchecked** if the Platform Target is set to Any CPU to work on 64-bit systems.
-Also note that your application must be built for
+On .NET Framework these assemblies must be located in the same directory as `AlphaVSS.Common.dll` for the default assembly resolution to work.

-> 64-bit (or Any CPU with Prefer 32-bit off) to work on a 64-bit system, and in 32-bit to work on a 32-bit system.
-An application built for x86 will *not* work on a 64-bit operating system.
+On .NET Core the assemblies are located in a `runtimes\win-x86\native` and `runtimes\win-64\native` folders respectively.
+Along with these is a file called `Ijwhost.dll` which must also be distributed with your application.
+(This is needed to be able to execute C++/CLI code in .NET Core)

 # Getting an instance of `IVssFactory`